-Quinn Haisley, MS, RD Owner and Registered Dietitian, Practice Eros Nutrition Astoria, NY
+Quinn Haisley, MS, RD Owner and registered dietitian, Practice Eros Nutrition Astoria, NY

-Kimmie Singh, MS, RD, CDN Registered Dietitian, Body Honor Nutrition New York, NY
+Kimmie Singh, MS, RD, CDN Registered dietitian, Body Honor Nutrition New York, NY

-Brianna Theus, RD Registered Dietitian, The Celestial Life Shelton, CT
+Brianna Theus, RD Registered dietitian, The Celestial Life Shelton, CT

-Preface and Acknowledgments
+Preface and Acknowledgements

 Welcome to the third edition of the Academy of Nutrition and Dietetics Pocket Guide to Eating Disorders.
 My goal with the first two editions was to equip dietitians with concise, accessible, and evidence-based information to guide practice and improve outcomes for individuals with eating disorders.
-With this edition I added a new goal: to create a fully inclusive depiction of eating disorders that finally lays to rest the outdated and harmful stereotypes that have long permeated our field.
-I am grateful to the reviewers, Brianna Theus, RD; Quinn Haisley, MS, RD; and Kimmie Singh, MS, RD, CDN, for helping me meet that challenge.
+With this edition I added a new goal: to create a fully inclusive depiction of eating disorders that finally lays to rest any stereotypical images of individuals who are at risk.
+I am grateful to the reviewers, (Brianna Theus, RD; Quinn Haisley, MS, RD; and Kimmie Singh, MS, RD, CDN) for helping me meet that challenge.

-This book would never have made it into your hands or onto your screen without my amazingly patient and dedicated editor Stacey Zettle, MS, RDN; Betsy Hornick, MS, RDN; and everyone on the Academy of Nutrition and Dietetics production team working behind the scenes.
+This book would never have made it into your hands without my amazingly patient and dedicated editor Stacey Zettle, MS, RDN; Betsy Hornick, MS, RDN; and everyone on the Academy of Nutrition and Dietetics production team working behind the scenes.
 We all hope this new edition of Pocket Guide to Eating Disorders will serve as a valuable resource in your work.